jreisinger/docs/data/notes/net/dns.md

     CNAME  Canonical Name (Nicknames or aliases for a host) SRV    Services (Gives locations of well-known services) TXT    Text (Comments or untyped information; used for trying out new ideas)

+*CNAME* - is not allowed at zone apex level, i.e. for FQDN that is the same name as the zone name (aka bare, naked or root zone).
+For this scenario, you can use `ALIAS` record type.

 *CAA* - is a new type to indicate to CAs whether they are authorized to issue digital certificates for a particular domain name (CAA can't coexist with CNAME)